-Syntax --enable_hardware_workaround=waid[,waid...]

-waid The ID number of the workaround to enable.
+Syntax enable_hardware_workaround=waid[,waid] Parameters waid The ID number of the workaround to enable.
 For a list of available workarounds to enable, see the release notes.
 Description Use this option to make the compiler generate a workaround for a specific hardware problem.
 See also The release notes for the compiler for a list of available parameters.

-To set t
+IIË To set this option, use Project>Options>C/C++ Compiler>Extra Options.

--- enable restrict

-Syntax --enable_restrict
+--enable_restrict

-Description Enables the Standard C keyword restrict in C89 and C++.
-By default, restrict is recognized in Standard C and restrict is always recognized.
+Syntax enable_restrict Description Enables the Standard C keyword restrict in C89 and C++.
+By default, restrict is recognized in Standard C andrestrict is always recognized.
 This option can be useful for improving analysis precision during optimization.

-To set this option, use Project>Options>C/C++ Compiler>Extra options big, b Specifies big-endian as the default byte order.
-(This byte order cannot be used in 64-bit mode.)
+To set this option, use Project>Options>C/C++ Compiler>Extra options little, 1 (default) Specifies little-endian as the default byte order.
+Description Use this option to specify the byte order of the generated code and data.
+By default, the compiler generates code in little-endian byte order.
+In 64-bit mode , this is the only byte order you can specify.
+See also Byte order (32-bit mode only), page 370.
+Project>Options>General Options>32-bit>Byte order